Accessibility

 - Web Accessibility Evaluation Tool (WAVE)

 - This reporting tool evaluates web pages and reports on elements that fail to achieve accessibility.
-This tool is provided by WebAIM and is available as a web site for evaluating public pages, and it is available as an extension for Chrome to evaluate any page displayed in the browser.
+This tool is provided by WebAIM and is available as a web extension for Chrome, Firefox, and Edge browsers.

 - Color Contrast Checker